davidorex/roo-clone/docs/EstablishContext.md

 # PostgreSQL Queries for Establishing Feature Development Context

-The following SQL queries can be executed using the PostgreSQL MCP tool to establish immediate context of the recent "Pause After Productive Operation" feature development and trace changes to relevant files:
+The following SQL queries can be executed using the PostgreSQL MCP tool to establish immediate context of feature development and trace changes to relevant files:

 ## 1. Identify Repository and Feature Branch